 - 2 T. vegetable oil

-- Preheat oven to 300 degrees Fahrenheit, and line a baking sheet with parchment paper or foil.
+- Preheat oven to 325 degrees Fahrenheit (160 degrees Celsius), and line a baking sheet with parchment paper or foil.

 - Pour honey and vegetable oil into a small saucepan and heat over medium-low until the honey and oil start to bubble and come together smoothly.

 - Pour honey mixture over oat mixture and stir until the liquid is incorporated.